mathiasunneland/homelab-k8s/README.md

 The code needs these changes for the project to work:

-- The terraform variables has no values by default, so you need to give them values at example.tfvars and renamed to terraform.tfvars
+- The terraform variables has no values by default, so you need to give them values at /terraform/terraformExample.tfvars and rename to terraform.tfvars
-- The project uses "Chess-live" as an example of how to use the project in practice, this will need to be replaced or completely removed
+- The ansible variables has no values by default, so you need to give them values at /ansible/secretsExample.yaml and rename to secrets.yaml

 The Proxmox host needs these changes for the project to work:

-- The control-vm public key needs to be added to authorized_keys in ~/.ssh
+- Your public key needs to be added to authorized_keys in ~/.ssh
-- The local-storage on Proxmox needs to support snippets, so run this and make sure it does:
+- The local-storage on Proxmox needs to support snippets, heres how to do it:

 ```bash
 nano /etc/pve/storage.cfg # Run this on the Proxmox host shell